 Command Usage ERR() Returns the runtime error code for the most recent error ERL() Returns the line number where the error occurred, or the closest line number before the line where the error occurred ERROR Simulates an occurrence of an error.
-ON ERROR GOSUB Enables error handling and, when a run time error occurs, directs your program to an error handling routine.
+ON ERROR Enables error handling and, when a run time error occurs, directs GOSUB your program to an error handling routine.
+ON ERROR Enables error handling and, when an error occurs, directs your GOTO program to an error handling routine.

-End happing commu

-ON ERROR GOTO Enables error handling and, when an error occurs, directs

-your program to an error handling routine.